joel-gbsn/scale-library/README.md

 # scale-library
-A music library system where users can look up scales and arpeggios or create their own
+A text-based music library system where users can look up scales and arpeggios or create their own.

+This was a side project completed while I was a computer science student.